joshdegagne/config/README.md

 # config

 This config is built upon the shoulders of bloggers and coworkers (giants?)
-There is an emacs config, a profiles.clj, and a few bash convinences.
+There is an emacs config, a profiles.clj, and a few bash conveniences.

 ## emacs